 - Event List: Opens the global event list (local to each planet).

-- Main Options Menu: Opens menu to adjust options for control and graphics, keyboard panel settings and to log out.
+- Main Menu: Opens menu to adjust options for control and graphics, keyboard panel settings and to log out.